The G-invariant graph Laplacian: Denoising -invariant data sets

 The denoising results of $N=5000$ points sampled from $S_\sigma^4$ for various values of~$\sigma$ are presented in Figure~\ref{fig:errorStatTable}.
 Defining the error of approximation of each noisy point~$x_i$ as the distance

-for each value of $\sigma$ we report the mean squared error (MSE) of the approximation obtained by preforming our proposed denoising procedure using the $SU(2)$-GL.
-For comparison, we also report the MSE for the same data sets denoised by the eigenvectors of the standard~GL.
-Denoising using the standard~GL is implemented by viewing each column $H_i$ of the matrix
+for each value of $\sigma$, we report the mean squared error (MSE) of the approximation obtained by preforming our proposed denoising procedure using the normalized $SU(2)$-GL.
+For comparison, we also report the MSE for the same data sets denoised by the eigenvectors of the normalized standard~GL.
+Denoising using the normalized standard~GL is implemented by viewing each column $H_i$ of the matrix

-formed by stacking the data points in rows, as a sample of a coordinate function on~$\man$, and projecting~$H_i$ on the eigenvectors that correspond to the five leading eigenvectors of the standard GL, excluding the top eigenvector.
-We observe that for moderate noise levels $\sigma = 0.01,0.02$, the 4-sphere is recovered with very high accuracy, which is seen from the fact that both the MSE's are close to zero, implying that the denoised points reside very close to~$S^4$.
-We also see that at these noise levels denoising using the $SU(2)$-GL outperforms denoising using the standard GL.
+formed by stacking the data points in rows, as a sample of a coordinate function on~$\man$, and projecting~$H_i$ on the eigenvectors that correspond to the five smallest eigenvalues of the standard GL, after excluding the smallest one.
+We observe that for moderate noise levels $\sigma = 0.1,0.2$, denoising using the normalized $SU(2)$-GL outperforms denoising using the normalized standard-GL by an order of magnitude, recovering the 4-sphere with high accuracy.